Minister: Dr. Jim Rigby

 Accompanist: Marilyn Rucker Norrod

 I’ve played piano and sung all of my life, but St. Andrews is truly a spiritual and creative home for me.
-It’s wonderful working with David Marks to create a diverse but inclusive group of hymns and worship pieces that incorporate elements of jazz, classical, pop and gospel.
+It’s wonderful working with the St. Andrew’s Music Director to create a diverse but inclusive group of hymns and worship pieces that incorporate elements of jazz, classical, pop and gospel.
 The creative atmosphere of the church is infectious, and I love hearing from the many artistic folks in the congregation and the community who are inspired to create and share their work with us too.